 - Differentiation from an eating disorder:If the appearance preoccupations focus on being too fat or weighing too much, the clinician must determine that these concerns are not better explained by an eating disorder.
 If the patient’s only appearance concern focuses on excessive fat or weight, and the patient’s symptoms meet diagnostic criteria for an eating disorder, then he or she should be diagnosed with an eating disorder, not BDD.
 However, if diagnostic criteria for an eating disorder are not met, then BDD can be diagnosed, as concerns with fat or weight in a person of normal weight can be a symptom of BDD.
-It is not uncommon for patients to have both an eating disorder and BDD (the latter focusing on concerns other than weight or body fat).
+It is not uncommon for patients to have both an eating disorder and BDD (in this case, with the latter focusing on body areas other than weight or body fat).

 - Specifiers: Once BDD is diagnosed, clinicians should assess the two DSM-5 BDD specifiers to identify meaningful subgroups of individuals with BDD:

 - Muscle dysmorphia:The muscle dysmorphia form of BDD is diagnosed if the individual is preoccupied with concerns that that his or her body build is too small or insufficiently muscular.
-Many individuals with muscle dysmorphia are additionally preoccupied with other body areas; the muscle dysmorphia specifier should still be used in such cases.
+Most are males.
+Many individuals with the muscle dysmorphia form of BDD are additionally preoccupied with other body areas; the muscle dysmorphia specifier should still be used in such cases.
 Individuals with the muscle dysmorphia form of BDD have been shown to have even higher rates of suicidality and substance use disorders, as well as poorer quality of life, than individuals with other forms of BDD.
+A substantial proportion use, and can abuse, anabolic steroids, which have significant health risks.
 In addition, the treatment approach may require some modification.

 - Insight specifier: This specifier indicates degree of insight regarding BDD beliefs (for example, “I look ugly” or “I look deformed”) – that is, how convinced the individual is that his/her belief about the appearance of the disliked body parts is true.
 Levels of insight are “with good or fair insight,” “with poor insight,” and “with absent insight/delusional beliefs.”
 Note that absent insight/delusional beliefs are diagnosed as BDD, not as a psychotic disorder.